Hamilton Island (Queensland): Geography

-Like most in the Whitsunday group, Hamilton Island was formed as sea levels rose which created numerous drowned mountains that are situated close to the east coast of Queensland.
+Like most in the Whitsunday group, Hamilton Island was formed as sea levels rose, creating numerous drowned mountains that are situated close to the east coast of Queensland.
+It is one of the larger islands in the Whitsundays.

+The central north-facing Catseye Beach is man-made.
+It is open to the public as well as the island's guests.

+Climate

+Hamilton Island has a tropical savanna climate (Köppen: Aw) with a hot, rainy season during the summer and a warm, relatively dry season during the winter months.

+The previous site, which collected data from 1985 to 2002, is still open.
+Measurements are now taken from the airport, 1.5 km away.

 History

-Hamilton Island was purchased in 1975 by Keith Williams and Bryan Bryt.
+Hamilton Island is believed to be named after a crew member of the survey vessels that charted the area in 1866-8.
+The island was purchased in 1975 by Keith Williams and Bryan Byrt for a grazing lease.
 In 1978, Keith Williams commenced construction of Hamilton Island Harbour and the resort complex shortly after.

 The resort opened in phases between 1982 and 1984.
 In 1985, a fire destroyed most of the central portion of the resort complex, which was completely rebuilt by 1986.
-The current Whitsunday Holiday Apartments opened in 1986 followed by the current Reefview Hotel in 1990.
-In 1992, the resort was placed in receivership and between 1995 and 2003 it was owned by BT Australia and managed by Holiday Inn for a portion of that time.
+The current Whitsunday Holiday Apartments opened in 1986 followed by the current Reef View Hotel in 1990.
+In 1992 the resort was placed in receivership and between 1995 and 2003 it was owned by BT Australia and managed by Holiday Inn for a portion of that time.
 In 1999, the five-star Beach Club opened.
+The island was purchased by the Oatley family, operators of a winemaking business, in 2003 and was listed for sale in 2023, shortly after taking the island off of the market, the Oatley family decided to invest further in Hamilton Island instead of selling.

+Hamilton Island State School opened on 28 January 1986.

-In 1987, Beatles lead guitarist George Harrison and his wife Olivia Harrison built a South Pacific themed compound on the island, which they called "Letsbeavenue".
+In 1987 George Harrison and his wife Olivia Harrison built a compound on the island in the South Pacific theme, which they called "Letsbeavenue".
+They lived there seasonally throughout the remainder of George's life.
+The residence still exists and is located on Melaleuca Ave, but was sold by the family in 2008, involving a legal dispute.